rahul-desai3/where_am_i/readMe.md

 Where am I ?
 ====

-A simple application of HTML5 GeoLocation API to locate yourself on Google Maps.
-The location is as accurate as the Latitude and Longitude provided by geolocation.getCurrentPosition
+A simple application of HTML5 GeoLocation API to locate yourself on Google Maps, for Firefox OS.

+Please note that the location is as accurate as the latitude and longitude fetched by `geolocation.getCurrentPosition()`.

 [Online Demo]